Health Care for Feral Cats

 Vaccination protocols for feral cats

 ACR strongly recommends providing a three-year rabies vaccination to adequately protect adult feral cats for at least three years, and possibly even longer.
-In our experience, we have found that five- to seven-year-old feral cats, who are part of managed colonies, are easier to retrap, as opposed to retrapping the cats every year.
+In our experience, we have found that five- to even year-old feral cats, who are part of managed groups, are easier to retrap, as opposed to retrapping the cats every year.
 The cats will know and trust the caretaker and can be more easily trapped.
 Cats who are trapped too often may become trap-shy, making retrapping much more difficult.

 Additional health concerns for feral cats

 Parasite infestations are the most common transmittable health concern for feral cats (Levy and Crawford, 2004).
-These include internal parasites, such as worms and external parasites, such as fleas, ticks, and ear mites.
+These include internal parasites such as worms, and external parasites such as fleas, ticks, and ear mites.
 It is highly recommended that TNR programs include treatments to prevent internal and external parasite infestations.
 Advantage Multi treats a wide range of parasites, so depending on which brand your veterinarian uses, each cat may only need to receive one (monthly) application in order to treat both internal and external parasites.
 For added protection and to treat severe cases of internal parasites, a topical dewormer such as Profender may also be applied and/or deworming pills and liquids, such as Drontal, can be crushed into wet food.
 For severe flea infestations, Capstar can be crushed into food and flea powder sprinkled on bedding.
+Another good option to treat community cats for fleas is food-grade diatomaceous earth.
+This powder can be sprinkled around the cats' shelters and feeding stations.

 References